Canvas Non-Instructional Uses

 Considerations

-- Whether you use a Non-instructional course shell or a Commons Group, you will be be
+If you request a non-instructional Canvas course shell or Commons Group, you are responsible for:

-- If you use Canvas for department communication, you will need to regularly monitor your People list to add new hires and remove instructors no longer working in your area.
+- If you use Canvas for department communication, you will need to regularly monitor your People list to remove instructors no longer working in your area.

-- If you use Canvas for a club, you will need to regularly monitor your People list to add new members and remove students no longer active in your club.
+- If you use Canvas for a club, you will need to regularly monitor your People list to remove students no longer active in your club.

-- If you allow users to self-enroll, only share the link with your intended users.
+- Only share the link directly with your intended users.
 Do not post your self-enroll link on any web site or public space.
 This can jeopardize the security of Canvas.

 Make Your Request